ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 ## Summary - Plasma Alternative
 ### General Motivation
 Ray is a general-purpose and powerful computing framework and makes it simple to scale any compute-intensive Python workload.
 By storing the objects in Plasma, data can be efficiently (0-copy) shared between Ray tasks.
-We propose to provide a plasma-like object store with more functionalities target for different situations (e.g. to better support [Kubernetes](https://kubernetes.io/)).
+We propose to provide a plasma-like object store with more functionalities targeted for different situations (e.g. to better support [Kubernetes](https://kubernetes.io/)).
 In other words, we can simultaneously have multiple plasma object-store variants with different functionalities. (e.g. users can choose a variant at `ray.init()`).

 [**[Vineyard]**](https://github.com/v6d-io/v6d) is also an in-memory immutable data manager that provides out-of-the-box high-level abstraction and zero-copy in-memory sharing for distributed data in big data tasks.
 It aims to optimize the end-to-end performance of complex data analytics jobs on cloud platforms.
 It manages various data structures produced in the job, and cross-system data sharing can be conducted without serialization/deserialization overheads by decoupling metadata and data payloads.

 **Opportunities**: Vineyard can enhance the ray object store with more functionalities for modern data-intensive applications.
 To be specific, the benefits are four-fold:

 - O1: Sharing data with systems out of Ray.
 Vineyard is a daemon in cluster that any system can put/get objects into/from it.
 - O2: Composability.
-Objects will not be sealed twice when we create a new object form a existing one(e.g. add a new column for dataframe).
+Objects will not be sealed twice when we create a new object from a existing one(e.g. add a new column for dataframe).
 - O3: Zero copy in put/get.
 Objects can be directly created in object store without copying or serialization.
 - O4: Reusable Routines (IO/Chunking/Partitions).